HIGH COURT OF DELHI AT NEW DELHI

 16. I would come to this conclusion even or principle.
 Any other view would permit a dishonest company to avoid service of a notice in a variety of ways by refusing to claim the same from the postal authorities despite intimation of the delivery thereof.
 Take a simple example.
 Companies are known to have their registered office in premises where they do not carry on any significant manufacturing, trading or administrative activities.
 The premises are used as a registered office only for the purpose of convenience and for complying with statutory provisions.
 In such a case, the company could well avoid service of notices and then refuse to claim the same despite notification from the postal authority to do so.

 17. In K. Bhaskaran (supra) the Supreme Court in paragraph 21 held that Section 138 of the Negotiable Instruments Act invites a liberal interpretation in so far as it relates to the giving of a notice.
-The Supreme Court in relation to a notice under Section 138 of the Negotiable Instruments Act applied the principle in Maxwell's interpretation of statutes that provisions relating to giving a notice often received a liberal interpretation.
+The Supreme Court in relation to a notice under Section 138 of the Negotiable Instruments Act applied the principle in Maxwell's Interpretation of Statutes that provisions relating to giving a notice often received a liberal interpretation.
 In my view this principle is equally applicable and ought to be applied in respect of a question regarding the delivery of a notice issued under Section 434(1)(a) of the Companies Act.
 Indeed such an interpretation would cause no prejudice to the company either.
 If in a given case the concerned officers of a company genuinely do not have the benefit of reading the notice for any reason whatever the same would furnish a valid ground for contending in the petition that may be filed that no presumption should be drawn against the company merely by virtue of the company not having replied to the said notice.
 On the other hand a view to the contrary would not only cause great prejudice to the creditors of a company but would in fact have the effect of rendering the provisions of sections 433 and 434 of the Companies Act otiose.”

 16. Mr. Ganda emphatically denied that under the Agreement-cum- Pledge, the petitioner could have only sold the shares pledged by the respondent debtor.